vinicius023/tailwind-wordpress/README.md

 # tailwind-wordpress
-Creating a wordpress theme with tailwindcss by Vinicius Batista
+Creating a wordpress theme with tailwindcss and Vue.js by Vinicius Batista